-- Maintain, develop and/or modify cost effective facilities in order to meet the changing and diverse use patterns of Project visitors. - Provide Project visitors with the necessary facilities or services to support a diverse range of outdoor recreation activities, such as boating, picnicking, swimming, hunting, fishing, wildlife viewing and environmental education commensurate with fiscal availability. - Evaluate and provide facilities that meet the needs of the visitors to the Project. - As funds become available, renovate and upgrade recreation areas to improve available facilities and reduce maintenance costs. - All developed recreation areas designated for recreation use are regularly evaluated for the presence of safety hazards and environmental compliance with the Environmental Review Guide for Operations (ERGO) guidelines.
-As any detrimental conditions are identified, they will be given priority for evaluating and implementing feasible corrective actions - The need for additional concession services including resort and marina developments have been identified through market feasibility studies and efforts will be made to meet this critical demand.
+- Evaluate and provide facilities that meet the needs of the visitors to the Project. - As funds become available, renovate, and upgrade recreation areas to improve available facilities and reduce maintenance costs. - All developed recreation areas designated for recreation use are regularly evaluated for the presence of safety hazards and environmental compliance with the Environmental Review Guide for Operations (ERGO) guidelines.
+As any detrimental conditions are identified, they will be given priority for evaluating and implementing feasible corrective actions. - The need for additional concession services including resort and marina developments have been identified through market feasibility studies and efforts will be made to meet this demand.